tlamedia/gtm-kit/readme.txt

 == Changelog ==

-= 1.X =
+= 1.8 =

 Enhancements:

 * Added 'add_to_wishlist' event when used together with the most popular wishlist plugins 'YITH WooCommerce Wishlist' and 'TI WooCommerce Wishlist'.
 * Improve compatibility with other plugins and customisations.
-* Added item_variant to the items element in the datalayer
+* Added item_variant to the items element in the datalayer.
 * Added 'coupon' to the datalayer.
 * Added option to log helpful messages and warnings to the browser log.

 Bugfixes:

 * Fixed a bug where inline styles would be stripped from the HTML.
-* Fixed af bug where items in the 'view_cart' event had double brackets
+* Fixed af bug where items in the 'view_cart' event had double brackets.

 = 1.7.1 =